nautes-labs/website/src/en/guide/user-guide/code-repo.md

 2. Use the curl command or other tools to execute the API request to retrieve the repository details.
 The response example for retrieving the repository details is similar to that of [listing repositories](#list-repositoriesapi).

-> If your account is a member of the GitLab group, has permission to list repositories, and has write permission to the `main` branch of the `default.project` repository, you can retrieve the repository details.
+> If your account is a member of the GitLab group, has permission to list repositories, and has read permission to the `main` branch of the `default.project` repository, you can retrieve the repository details.

 ## Force Create/Update/Delete Repository (API)